 When we got back to the car Mark and I were elated, excited and couldn’t wait to meet the little chap!
-Steph and Marc painted such a lovely picture of his personality and we could really see him fitting into our lives perfectly.
+Sarah and Mike painted such a lovely picture of his personality and we could really see him fitting into our lives perfectly.
 We discussed how silly we had been to work ourselves up pre-meeting, we were worrying about all sorts; will the foster parents like us?
 Will they be expecting a straight couple?
 What if they were homophobes!
 Luckily they were perfect!

-Shortly after we arrived home we received pictures from Steph.
+Shortly after we arrived home we received pictures from Sarah.
 We decided that night that unlike most adoptive parents we wanted Pickles foster parents to remain in his life.
 We agreed that we would stay in touch with them and welcome them into our future with Pickle.

 Sally called later on in the afternoon to check up on how it went, we informed her that we had all decided to push bridging back a little.
 She was not really on board with the idea as she wanted us to have Pickle as soon as possible, which we understood; ignoring that we were still on board for the extra time to get things in place as we felt the process was being rushed.